rrrrrrockpang/accessibility-guide/docs/Homework/Introduction.md

 # How to Make Homework Write-Up Accessible?
 {: .fs-9 }

 Homework write-up typically takes the form of a PDF file.
 Students download the PDF file, fill in the answers, and submit it to the instructor.
 However, PDF files are not often accessible to screen reader users.
-One solution is to accessible [Markdown](https://daringfireball.net/projects/markdown/syntax#philosophy) files, which is a small text to HTML conversion language with the goal of making writing formatted text in a plain text editor easier.
+One solution is to accessible [Markdown](https://daringfireball.net/projects/markdown/syntax#philosophy) files, which is a small text-to-HTML conversion language to enable formatting text in a plain text editor.

 ## 1. Use Markdown or LaTeX to write your homework

-Notably, Markdown is accessible to screen reader users and can be easily converted to PDF files too.
+Notably, Markdown is accessible to screen reader users and can be easily converted to PDF files, too.

 {: .important }
 One convenient way is to **maintain a central Markdown file**, which can be converted to a PDF file using `pandoc`.
 The benefit is that screen readers work with PDF files, especially when combined with Mathjax for math notation: